GrapheneOS/hardened_malloc/README.md

 even with all the optional features disabled.

-For reduced memory usage at the expense of performance (this will also reduce the size of quarantines, saving a lot of memory, since that's currently based on the size of the largest size class):
+For reduced memory usage at the expense of performance (this will also reduce the size of the empty slab caches and quarantines, saving a lot of memory, since those are currently based on the size of the largest size class):

     make \
     N_ARENA=1 \